ra559/cis106/index.markdown

       1. Your virtual machine is up and running
       2. You have signed in to Blackboard in case there is a quiz
    2. I do not wait for anyone.
 My class starts at 5:40 PM whether you are here or not.
-   3. <b style="color: red"> If you miss a quiz because you are late, I will not allow you to retake it. </b>
+   3. <b style="color: red"> If you miss a quiz because you are late, I will not allow you to retake it.
+(Of course, there are exceptions.)</b>
 3. **Regarding cheating:**
    1. Below, I list a few important rules that you should keep in mind:
       1. Communicating the contents of tests to other students is forbidden.